 - 1. Students must have direct supervision from a qualified radiologic technologist faculty member while practicing with the portable unit. - 2.
 The student initiating the exposure must be wearing the lead apron, thyroid shield, and radiation badge.
-This student must be standing back a minimum of 6 feet from the unit before initiating the exposure within the nursing labs.

-- a.
-Students not initiating the exposure must be outside of the nursing lab when the exposure is being initiating. - b.
-When exposing within the energized lab, the student initiating the exposure and fellow classmates along with instructor must be behind the lead barrier. - 3.
+This student must stand back at least 6 feet from the unit before starting the exposure labs. - a.
+Students not initiating the exposure must be outside of the lab when the exposure is being initiated. - b.
+When exposed within the energized lab, the student initiating the exposure and fellow classmates along with instructor must be behind the lead barrier. - 3.
 Do not under any circumstances; radiograph another human being using this unit.
 Students will not make any exposures with the unit without the approval of one of the program faculty.
 (Failure to follow this policy will result in the offending student(s) being given a disciplinary action counseling report.
-Future violations of this policy will result in a recommendation of dismissal from the program) - 4.
-COVID policy includes working with the portable.
+Future violations of this policy will result in a recommendation of dismissal from the program)